My Creative Evolution

 Age 40.
 I drew full architectural plans (not to scale) of my someday dream home.
 I will build that home someday (to scale).

-Also, at 40.
-I began making a nice living by creating videos and online product suites for individuals and organizations committed to creative and courageous expression in the world.
+Also, at 40, I began earning a good living. by creating videos and online product suites for individuals andedicated to creative and courageous expression in the world.

 Age 45.
 I was on a plane ride from Kansas City to Seattle when a woman leaned across the aisle while I was doodling my abstract soul art and asked me how much a single commission of my art would cost.
 We exchanged contact information, and I disclosed that I am not an actual artist.
 Later, she emailed me and implied that my studio has to be an incredibly peaceful yet vibrant space that she would someday love to visit.
-I created an art studio in my office one week later.
+I created an art studio in my office the following week.

 Age 48.
 I created my blog to convey the beauty that can and does exist between an open-minded, free-spirited lesbian and her utterly indoctrinated Catholic family.
 Everyone should be blessed to have a family as loving and close-knit as mine.
 If I had a superpower, I would gift everyone with the experience of love and inclusiveness that is the essence of my family.
 Until I do, I’ll share them with you here.

 Age 55.
-I created a podcast that focuses on the fact that Division Is Optional by recording conversations with my dad about things for which we have extremely differing perspectives.
+I created a podcast that emphasizes that division is optional by recording conversations with my dad about topics on which we have extremely differing perspectives.

-After age 55.
-I wrote that book I could not have forecasted at age nine, my first published book.
+After age 55, I wrote the book, which I could not have foreseen at age nine, depicting a pivotal conversation between me and my Dad that still influences my life today.
+That moment would be the subject of my first published book.
 You can find it here.

 Today, I continue to create multimedia narratives for people and brands.
 I am a storyteller by nature, so every project and every day of work feels like a vacation to me.
-I love the freedom, creativity, and collaboration of my work.
+I love the freedom, creativity, and collaboration that come with my work.

 Someday, I aim to amass a hefty list of award-winning accomplishments in writing and film.
-I wish my 5th grade teacher, Ms. Shafer, were still on the planet to witness such accomplishments.
-That poor woman went on to her next life adventure believing my only artistic talent was replicating cut-out penises.
+I wish my 5th-grade teacher, Ms. Shafer, were still alive to witness such accomplishments.
+That poor woman went on to her next life adventure, believing my only artistic talent was replicating cut-out penises.